MicrosoftLearning/mslearn-ai-studio/Instructions/02b-multimodal.md

     ```

 3. In the **main** function, under the comment **Get configuration settings**, note that the code loads the project connection string and model deployment name values you defined in the configuration file.
-4. Under the comment **Initialize the project client**, add the following code to connect to your Azure AI Foundry project using the Azure credentials you are currently signed in with:
+4. Under the comment **Initialize the project client**, add the following code to connect to your Azure AI Foundry project using the Azure credentials you're currently signed in with:

     **Python**